jeff4/bionotes.github.io/_comp/comp_notes.md

 * 8/03 Started reading *You Don't Know Javascript, 2nd Edition*.
 On [Chapter 1](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/get-started/ch1.md).
 * 8/18 Research on SSGs, API CMSs, and Deployment/Hosting Platforms
 * 8/20 Learned more about Visual Block mode to add inital characters to a whole bunch of lines.
 See OneNote for more
+* 8/21 Visual Block mode, remember shift-i to insert (*not* just lowercase i) and <esc> produces a short delay before the edits take place on all the lines.

 ---------------------------------------